 Section D. Termination of Membership

-- If a member desires to terminate his/her membership with the Society, he/she may do so at any time by informing any elected officer.
+- If a member desires to terminate his/her membership with the Society, they may do so at any time by informing any elected officer.

 - Dues paid for the semester are non-refundable.

 - If the member has paid dues for the year and is leaving in the fall semester, the amount that is equivalent to the semester rate of dues is non-refundable, while the balance shall be refunded by the Treasurer.